rclone/rclone/docs/content/donate.md

 Monthly donations help keep rclone development sustainable in the long run so this is our preferred option.
-A small amount every month is much better for us than a one off donation as it alows us to plan for the future.
+A small amount every month is much better for us than a one off donation as it allows us to plan for the future.

 {{< monthly_donations >}}